sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 Software on project space
 =========================

-For software that you want to install and share with other project members, we advice you to use the ``/project/[PROJECTNAME]/Software`` in your :ref:`project-spaces-directories`.
+For software that you want to install and share with other project members, you can use the ``/project/[PROJECTNAME]/Software`` in your :ref:`project-spaces-directories`.

 Only dedicated software managers have permissions to write in this directory, and all members in the project have read and execute permissions in this space.